|What Are We Seeing in Aquarius Data?

 circulates, how freshwater cycles around Earth and how our climate works.
 The concentration of salt on the ocean surface — the part of the

 ocean that actively exchanges water and heat with Earth's atmosphere — is a critical driver of ocean processes and climate variability.

 To better understand the regional and global processes that link variations in ocean salinity to changes in the global water cycle - and how

-Aquarius is making NASA's first space-based global observations of ocean surface salinity, flying 657 kilometers (408 miles) above Earth in
+Aquarius made NASA's first space-based global observations of ocean surface salinity, flying 657 kilometers (408 miles) above Earth in

-a sun-synchronous polar orbit that repeats every seven days.
-This NASA Earth System Science Pathfinder mission is mapping global changes in
+a sun-synchronous polar orbit that repeated every seven days.
+This NASA Earth System Science Pathfinder mission mapped global changes in

 ocean surface salinity with a resolution of 150 kilometers (93 miles), showing how salinity changes from month to month, season to season

 and year to year.
 Scientists are combining Aquarius data with in-water measurements to generate operational maps of ocean salinity